 It happens every day: people join a gym and have no idea what exercises to start doing.
 Many start reading fitness magazines and/or watch competitive physique athletes/bodybuilders and try to mimic their routines and lifestyles.
-Many follow the routines other gym members are doing not knowing if the exercises they’re doing is beneficial or a waste of time.
+Many follow the routines other gym members are doing not knowing if the exercises they’re doing are beneficial or a waste of time.

 Firstly, let me state that it is highly impractical to try and follow the diets and regimens of professional bodybuilders and/or physique/fitness athletes.
 Professional bodybuilding and fitness and figure competitions requires strict dieting and the use of AAS(anabolic steroids).
-When I first began weight training 20 years ago I made the mistake of thinking that if I followed the bodybuilder routines and used the supplements advertised in the magazines I’d get the six pack, vascular physique, and extreme definition.
+When I first began weight training 20 plus years ago I made the mistake of thinking that if I followed the bodybuilder routines and used the supplements advertised in the magazines I’d get the six pack, vascular physique, and extreme definition.
+I was mistaken!
 Unfortunately I see the same mistake being made every day by fellow gym goers.
-Most gym goers, men and women, need to focus on compound movements/exercises.
-Compound movements/exercises can be defined as: any exercise that engages two or more different joints to fully stimulate entire muscle groups.
-Muscles don’t work in isolation therefore unless one is a professional bodybuilder/physique athlete, it isn’t practical to do so-called ‘isolation’ exercises.
-For example, when we lift a box, carry a bag, walk, run, or any other physical activity we are utilizing more than one muscle or muscle group.
-Although they’re many exercises one can do in a gym, the ones I recommend are efficient and contribute to a healthier body over a period of time.
-They’re basic, but effective.
+Most gym goers, men and women, need to focus on compound movements/exercises that will strengthen and tone one’s body over a period of time.